Whatsapp Icon

 Regular Check-ups: Regular visits with your healthcare team are essential.
 These appointments typically include physical exams, discussions about any symptoms or health issues, and tests to monitor your health.
 The frequency of these visits often depends on the specifics of your case, but they generally become less frequent over time if no signs of cancer are detected.

 Surveillance Testing: Surveillance tests may include blood tests, imaging tests (like CT scans, MRIs, or X-rays), and endoscopies to look for signs of cancer recurrence or metastasis.
-Your doctor will recommend a testing schedule based on your individual risk factors and treatment history.
+Your doctor will recommend a testing schedule based on your risk factors and treatment history.

-Nutrition and Diet: Proper nutrition is vital after gastric cancer treatment, especially if parts of your stomach were removed or if you're experiencing side effects like difficulty swallowing or adjusting to smaller meal portions.
+Nutrition and Diet: Proper nutrition is vital after gastric cancer treatment, especially if parts of your stomach are removed or if you're experiencing side effects like difficulty swallowing or adjusting to smaller meal portions.
 A registered dietitian or nutritionist specialized in cancer care can personalize a diet plan to help you maintain a healthy weight and nutrient intake.

 Managing Side Effects: Long-term side effects from treatment, such as fatigue, digestive issues, or nutritional deficiencies, may persist.
 Work with your healthcare team to manage these effects effectively, which may include medication, dietary adjustments, or other supportive care measures.